trilogy-group/twilio-node/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep `twilio-node` open and inclusive.
-Please be kind to and considerate of other developers, as we all have the same goal: make `twilio-node` as good as it can be.
+Help us keep `kandy-node` open and inclusive.
+Please be kind to and considerate of other developers, as we all have the same goal: make `kandy-node` as good as it can be.

 ## <a name="question"></a> Got an API/Product Question or Problem?

-If you have questions about how to use `twilio-node`, please see our [docs](./README.md), and if you don't find the answer there, please contact [help@twilio.com](mailto:help@twilio.com) with any issues you have.
+If you have questions about how to use `kandy-node`, please see our [docs](./README.md), and if you don't find the answer there, please contact [help@kandy.com](mailto:help@kandy.com) with any issues you have.

 ## <a name="issue"></a> Found an Issue?